hzeller/timg/README.md

         -E             : Don't hide the cursor while showing images.
-        --threads=<n>  : Run image decoding in parallel with n threads (Default 2, half #cores on this machine) --version      : Print version and exit.
+        --threads=<n>  : Run image decoding in parallel with n threads (Default 2, half #cores on this machine) --color8       : Choose 8 bit color mode for -ph or -pq --version      : Print version and exit.
         -h, --help     : Print this help and exit.